nicky-isaacs/SCALE-14x-demo/README.md

-activator-akka-scala-seed
+SCALE-14x Demo
 =========================

-A minimal seed template for an Akka with Scala build
+A simple example of a persistent actor for my talk at SCALE 14x